There's a difference between being: -

 - The Bradford T&A will continue to remain selective about which articles are made open to readers' comments.

-- The majority of non-Moslem citizens will once again seethe about our great city being portrayed as one big sink estate.
+- The majority of non-muslim citizens will once again seethe about our great city being portrayed as one big sink estate.